ek234/CV-side-projects/T1-video-stabilisation/README.md

 ### Additional Tasks

 - [ ] Make the video loop (how?!
 We want to have a smooth transition from the last frame to the first one).

+## Files

+A sample file is given in the res directory.
+The full file can be downloaded from [link](https://drive.google.com/file/d/15JQs1dCo_6Bkuz8K3pDZU4ajzdTBODGI).